Hyoscyamus niger: Cultivation and use

 Henbane originated in Eurasia, and is now globally distributed as a plant grown mainly for pharmaceutical purposes.
-Henbane is rare in northern Europe; its cultivation for medicinal use is spread and legal in central and eastern Europe and in India.
-Henbane is an endangered plant according to the World Conservation Union's Red List.
+Henbane is rare in northern Europe; its cultivation for medicinal use is widespread and legal in central and eastern Europe and in India.
+Seeds of henbane from north-west Himalaya are reported to exhibit dormancy, and germination can be induced by the application of gibberellic acid, nitrates, sodium nitroprusside (SNP) and by moist cold stratification.
+Sharma (2024) observed that fully matured seeds of H. niger exhibited dormancy and in contrast, the comparatively immature seeds germinated well.
+The latter can be manipulated for the propagation of Henbane without seed pre-treatments.

 Henbane is used in traditional herbal medicine for ailments of the bones, rheumatism, toothache, asthma, cough, nervous diseases, and stomach pain.
 It might also be used as analgesic, sedative, and narcotic in some cultures.
 Adhesive bandages with henbane extract behind the ear are reported to prevent discomfort in travel-sick people.
 Henbane oil is used for medicinal massage.

 Henbane material in most Western countries can be bought in pharmacies with a prescription only.
 Sales of henbane oil are not legally regulated and are allowed in shops other than pharmacies in the US.

+Henbane has travelled through the company of Romani people.

 Preparation, dosage, toxicity

 Henbane leaves and herbage without roots are chopped and dried and are then used for medicinal purposes or in incense and smoking blends, in making beer and tea, and in seasoning wine.
 Henbane leaves are boiled in oil to derive henbane oil.
 Henbane seeds are an ingredient in incense blends.
 In all preparations, the dosage has to be carefully estimated due to the high toxicity of henbane.
-For some therapeutic applications, dosages like 0.5 g and 1.5– 3 g were used.
+For some therapeutic applications, dosages like 0.5 g and 1.5–3 g were used.
 The lethal dosage is not known.

 Henbane is toxic to cattle, wild animals, fish, and birds.
 Not all animals are susceptible; for example, the larvae of some Lepidoptera species, including cabbage moths, eat henbane.
 Pigs are immune to henbane toxicity and are reported to enjoy the effects of the plant.